- BIOINFORMATICS MS AND PHD

 Information quality is a field of study and practice dedicated to assuring that organizations produce information products that meet the expectations of consumers and that organizations maximize the value derived from their information assets.
 UALR offers the most comprehensive graduate program in information quality in the world.
-Students have three degree options: a Graduate Certificate in information quality, a Master of Science in information quality, and an information quality track in the integrated computing Ph.D. program.
-Our program prepares students to pursue careers such as information quality manager, information quality analyst, data management consultant, and data architect, as well as academic careers in teaching and research.
+Students have three degree options: a Graduate Certificate in information quality, a Master of Science in information quality, and an information quality track in the Computer and Information Sciences Ph.D. program.
+All three of these options are available on-campus and online.
+The program prepares students to pursue careers such as information quality manager, information quality analyst, data governance director, and chief data officer, as well as academic careers in teaching and research.

 Students can pursue a Graduate Certificate and a Master of Science degree in systems engineering.
 These programs bring together knowledge from traditional engineering fields, creating the “big picture” for accomplishing goals and managing complex structures such as: computer networks, wireless networks, thermal power plants, airplanes and spacecraft systems, manufacturing systems, transportation systems, and health care delivery systems.
 The programs help students integrate multifaceted engineering projects and disciplines, model complex systems and optimize their performance, and conduct real-life case studies.
 Our graduates are prepared to successfully compete fo high-paying jobs in government and a variety of engineering-based industries and secure prestigious positions in academia and research.
 Students who want to continue their systems engineering studies in a doctoral program can apply to the Ph.D. program in engineering science and systems.